wearefine/fae/docs/topics/models.md

 ### Other Examples

-An onject with many gallery images:
+An object with many gallery images:

 ```ruby
 has_many :gallery_images, -> { where(attached_as: 'gallery_images') },